Skip to content

 source path_to_myenv/bin/activate

-Now the bash prompt should show that we're in the environment we just created, and we're good to use pip install
+Now the bash prompt should show that we're in the environment we just created, and we're good to use pip install:

 pip install gpytorch==version